WebexCC-SA/LAB-2352/docs/overview.md

 ## Learning Objectives

+Welcome to the AI-powered Customer & Agent Experiences lab.
+This lab is considered an advanced lab.
+Take your time completing each of the steps.
+You have 24 hours to complete the lab with your pod user.
+The lab content will be available to you even after your pod is no longer available.

-Welcome to the Webex Virtual Agent Lab, where you will gain hands-on experience with Cisco's advanced AI solutions.
-This lab is designed to help you understand the Cisco Text-to-Speech engine and explore the capabilities of the Webex AI Agent, which utilizes built-in and indigenous models as well as natural language processing (NLP).
-You'll learn how to seamlessly escalate conversations from a virtual agent to a human agent, ensuring efficient and intelligent customer interactions.
+In this lab, you will gain hands-on experience with Webex Contact Center's advanced AI solutions.
+This lab is designed to help you understand the Cisco Text-to-Speech engine and explore the capabilities of the Webex AI Agent, which utilizes built-in and proprietary models as well as natural language processing (NLP).
+You'll learn how to seamlessly escalate conversations from an AI agent to a human agent, ensuring efficient and intelligent customer interactions.

-In addition, we’ll touch on several exciting AI-driven features such as Agent Wellness, which supports the well-being of agents during interactions, and Call Drop Summary, a feature that captures and summarizes the previous  dropped calls.
+In addition, we will cover several exciting AI-driven features such as Agent Wellness, which supports the well-being of agents during interactions, and Call Drop Summary, a feature that captures and summarizes previous dropped calls.
 These innovations demonstrate the power of AI in enhancing both customer and agent experiences.

-To further enhance your learning, we’ve included bonus lab content.
-This will allow you to practice and familiarize yourself with key features such as Topic Analytics, Auto CSAT (Customer Satisfaction scoring), and future of Human Agent Login, giving you a comprehensive understanding of Webex's AI capabilities.
+To further enhance your learning, we have included bonus lab content.
+This will allow you to familiarize yourself with our Supervisor Desktop, future enhancements to streamline Agent and Supervisor sign-in, and future AI Agent capabilities.

 Let’s dive in and explore how Webex AI is shaping the future of customer service and agent support.

 ## Disclaimer